Ma-Marcinowski/Verificational-Model/README.md

      * Images are grayscaled instead of binarized;

-     * To minimize perturbations (noise present in the case of some IAM images), instead of thresholding to zero, slight noise is added to all images (both CVL and IAM);
+     * To minimize overfitting and perturbations (due to the noise present in the case of some IAM images), instead of thresholding to zero, slight noise is added to all images (both CVL and IAM);

 ### 1.6.
 Preprocessing v0.6 (CVL and IAM database, ??? images)